★★★★★ 4.9/5 ( +550 avis vérifiés )

 In winter, despite the rain and snow, the air is drier.
 In addition, the feeling of thirst is less important.
 Result: the skin receives less water and loses more.
 Skin damaged by the cold becomes dehydrated.

 The drop in temperature also alters its function as a barrier, a sort of wall, composed of several layers of dead cells (corneocytes) organized like bricks linked together by a cement made of lipids.
 The cells of the stratum corneum, the outermost layer, slough off.
 They are fewer in number so that the skin becomes thinner.
 In addition, its protective hydrolipidic film is of poorer quality: if water is lacking, so is fat.
 Indeed, sebum secretion drops because the sebaceous glands slow down when the temperature drops.
 Ultimately, the skin barrier function is significantly less protective.
-The skin feels bare and the water present in our cells escapes much more easily.
+The skin feels naked and the water present in our cells escapes much more easily.
 Deprived of its usual defense mechanisms, the skin is damaged by the cold and itches.
 Added to this are the effects of temperature variations.
 Indeed, the drop in temperature encourages the body to preserve its vital organs by maintaining good irrigation.
 Blood flow concentrates towards them, leaving peripheral organs including the skin behind.
 Less irrigated, it is less well nourished and less resistant.
 In addition, the alternation between the cold from the outside and the heat from the inside due to heating, triggers a yoyo effect of vaso-constriction and vasodilation: the blood capillaries, micro-vessels on the surface of the skin, subjected to this gymnastics can end up breaking and causing redness or even rosacea, particularly on the nose and cheeks.
 These effects of cold on the skin, particularly itching, are felt even more in the case of dermatological conditions such as xerosis and atopic dermatitis. `

 How to protect your skin from the cold?